openfga/rfcs/README.md

     Non-binding votes are of course welcome.
 Super majority means 2/3 or greater and no single company can have more than 50% of countable votes.
 1. If no substantial new arguments or ideas are raised, the FCP will follow the outcome decided.
 If there are substantial new arguments, then the RFC will go back into development.
+1. The following labels will be applied as appropriate:
+ * `resolution/merge`: the proposal will be merged; there are no outstanding objections, and implementation can begin as soon as the RFC is merged.
+ * `resolution/close`: the proposal will be closed.
+ * `resolution/postpone`: resolution will be deferred until a later time when the motivating or blocking factors may have changed.

 ### Merge
 Once an RFC has been accepted, the sub-team maintainers should: